lucasluqui/KnightLauncher/README.md

 * Support for easily launching alt accounts without losing performance on your main Spiral Knights instance.

 ## Translators
-Thank you all for helping KnightLauncher, making it usable for everyone worldwide!
+Thank you all for helping Knight Launcher, making it usable for everyone worldwide!
 * Deutsch: Deathkey and Airbee
-* Português (Brasil): Azuresh and Gugaarleo
+* Eesti: Thyrux
 * Français: PtitKrugger
+* Italiano: Lawn and Kaos
 * Japanese: Armin
-* Eesti: Thyrux
+* Polski: Crowfunder
+* Português (Brasil): Azuresh and Gugaarleo
 * Русский: Milliath Spooner and Puzovoz
-* Polski: Crowfunder
-* Italiano: Lawn and Kaos

 ## Discord
 We've built an amazing community on Discord focused on both helping newcomers get along with the launcher and giving a hand to current and aspiring modders.